Scoring Your Credit - How's Your FICO?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of someone with a superior FICO score.

-Improving your credit is the first step in buying a home.
+We're used to working with all tiers of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
-Building your FICO score takes time.
-It can be hard to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+There are plans to raise your score.
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these helpful hints:

-- Apply for service station cards or chain store credit.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You should always avoid keeping a large balance for too long because these types of cards more than likely have a surprising interest rate.
+- Chain store cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You should always avoid maintaining a high balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.

 - Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

 - Stay on top of payments.
-Late payments kill your credit history.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+Your FICO score plummets with each account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt sitting on a single card.
+But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the bulk of your debt sitting on one card.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Premier Real Estate Team, Inc, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Premier Real Estate Team, Inc, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.